 Spedding, P. (ed), 2002, The Geography and Natural History of Mid-Eighteenth-Century Erotica (Eighteenth-Century British Erotica, Volume 3), Pickering & Chatto, London United Kingdom.

-- BA, Hons, University of Canberra Contact: email@example.com I am a current doctoral student in the Centre for the Book, under the supervision of Dr Simone Murray and Prof Robin Gerster.
-My research forms part of Dr Murray’s Australian Research Council Discovery project Performing Authorship in the Digital Literary Sphere, and investigates audience experience at literary festivals, and the ...
-Read more
+- Contact: firstname.lastname@example.org I am a current doctoral student in the Centre for the Book, under the supervision of Dr Simone Murray and Prof Robin Gerster.
+My research forms part of Dr Murray’s Australian Research Council Discovery project Performing Authorship in the Digital Literary Sphere, and investigates audience experience at literary festivals, and the relationships between literary festivals Read more